upasadena/interactive-cyoa-tutorial/docs/mechanics/points-and-scores.md

 This switch, as it says, prepends a positive or minus sign to the score of that Point Type.

+!!! note

-Now, this does not affect Point Bar in anyway, but it affects the Scores in Choices.
+    This does not affect Point Bar in anyway, but affects the Scores in Choices.

 By default:

 * If you gain points (i.e. the cost is in the negatives) it prepends a `+` sign.